LavaMoat/snow/README.md

 Bottom line - `snow` might have security vulnerabilities!

+Hopefully in the future `snow` will become a builtin API provided by the browser.
+Achieving that goal will allow security assurance - such functionality will be safer to implement on behalf of the browser rather than the web app.

 ### Tests

 In order to assure security, there are many tests that verify that `snow`